voa2000/DevOps/README.md

 # DevOps
+DevOps is a set of practices that combines software development and information-technology operations which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+Wikipedia

-Building a configuration pipeline using Packer, Ansible, Jenkins, AWS, NodeJS and Terraform.
+I will be building a configuration pipeline using Packer, Ansible, Jenkins, AWS, NodeJS and Terraform.
 I will be using a dev machine by building vagrant in virtualbox.

 ### Virtual box